What are my pension pot options at retirement?

 What if I decide to postpone my retirement?

-Instead, you can leave your pension invested until you need to access it.
+You can leave your pension untouched until you need the money.

-If you do this, it’s worth checking if your pension provider is using ‘lifestyling,’ an investment strategy where your pension fund is automatically switched to a lower risk one as you approach retirement.
+If you plan to wait, it’s worth checking if your pension provider is using ‘lifestyling’.
+This is an investment strategy where your pension funds are automatically switched into lower-risk investments (like bonds and cash) as your ‘retirement age’ approaches.

 If you reach state pension age on or after 6 April 2016 and delay claiming, your state pension will rise by 1% for every nine weeks you defer or around 5.8% if you delay for a year.